 The entrance hall, as well as the reception area of ryokans are typically spacious and big.
 Some even have couches and chairs where guests can have a seat and talk.

 This is what a typical ryokan room looks like.
 The floor is made of tatami.
-Tatami are thick woven straw mats which are uniform in dimensions.
+Tatami is thick woven straw mats which are uniform in dimensions.
 The doors, on the other hand, are sliding fusuma doors.

 “Furo” is a Japanese bath.
 It can also be called “ofuro.”
 This is not meant for the routine of washing the body, but for relaxing and hanging around.
 Almost all ryokans have public ofuros.
 Since everybody can use this facility.
 It is very important to cleanse before soaking in it.

 This is what a traditional ryokan meal looks like.
 It looks delicious and expensive!
 Proper timing of eating is very significant.
 Oftentimes, when you check-in, you will be asked what time you usually have your meals.
-Quality of food is affected by the time.
+Quality of food is affected by time.
 It would be best to eat your meal while it is still warm.
-The food expense is usually included into the hotel room fee.
+The food expense is usually included in the hotel room fee.